seahorn/seamock/docker/README.md

-# Docker Images for C-Rust
+# Docker Images for SeaMock

 In TOP level directory, run